MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing summary

 AI Builder is licensed on a capacity basis.
 This capacity is expressed in the form of *service credits* or *AI Builder credits*.
-Qualifying prerequisites include having a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment.
+Qualifying prerequisites include having Power Apps, Power Automate, or Dynamics 365 license that allows you to create the Microsoft Power Platform environment.

 Access to AI Builder features within an environment requires AI Builder credits.